soywod/react-captain/lib/useSparks/README.md

 type Range = [number, number]

 type SparksOptions = {
-  ref: RefObject<HTMLElement>                 // The target element
-  shapes: JSX.Element | JSX.Element[]         // The particle element list (one is taken randomly by the hook on mount) velocity?: [number | Range, number | Range] // The speed vector, default: [[-10, 10], [17, 23]]
+  shapes: JSX.Element | JSX.Element[]             // The particle element list (one is taken randomly by the hook on mount)
+  ref: RefObject<HTMLElement> | [number, number]  // The reference (can be a RefObject or coordinates) velocity?: [number | Range, number | Range]     // The speed vector, default: [[-10, 10], [17, 23]]
-  gravity?: number                            // The gravity, default: 2 quantity?: number                           // The amount (unit/s in stream mode, unit in chunk mode), default: 10 duration?: number                           // The duration in ms, default: 1000 mass?: number                               // The particle mass factor, default: 0.96 wind?: [x: number, y: number]               // The wind vector, default: [0, 0] mode?: 'chunk' | 'stream'                   // The mode (stream = infinite flow, chunk = finite block), default: 'chunk' }
+  gravity?: number                                // The gravity, default: 2 quantity?: number                               // The amount (unit/s in stream mode, unit in chunk mode), default: 10 duration?: number                               // The duration in ms, default: 1000 mass?: number                                   // The particle mass factor, default: 0.96 wind?: [number, number]                         // The wind vector, default: [0, 0] mode?: 'chunk' | 'stream'                       // The mode (stream = infinite flow, chunk = finite block), default: 'chunk'
+}

 function useSparks(options?: SparksOptions)